mcsammon/mcsammon.github.io/research.md

 <details class="abstract-toggle">
   <summary>Show abstract</summary>
   <div>
     We examine the after-tax tradeoff between direct indexing and index-tracking ETFs.
 ETFs largely eliminate capital gains through in-kind redemptions, but they cannot harvest losses to offset against other gains.
-Direct indexing can realize losses but it also entails transaction costs, dealing with embedded capital gains, and relatedly, events such as mergers and buyouts which create taxable events.
-Using historical simulations, we show that direct indexing often outperforms ETFs for tax-sensitive investors, particularly when contributions are recurring rather than lump sum.
-The advantage, however, can depend on the period the strategy is implemented: it is weaker in periods with heavy merger activity and lower dividend payouts, and can reverse for investors beginning in the 1970s and 1980s.
+Direct indexing can realize losses but is exposed to taxable events from mergers and buyouts.
+Using historical simulations, we show that direct indexing often outperforms ETFs for tax-sensitive investors, particularly over shorter investment horizons and when contributions are recurring rather than lump sum.
+The advantage, however, can depend on the period the strategy is implemented: ETFs dominate in periods with heavy merger activity and lower dividend payouts, particularly the1970s and 1980s.
   </div>
 </details>